Hecke orbits on Shimura varieties of Hodge type: Local monodromy of F -isocrystals

 \subsection{The local monodromy theorem}

 We are ready to put all the previous results together and prove Theorem \ref{Thm:MainThmMonodromy}.
 Let $X$ be a smooth irreducible variety over a perfect field and let $x$ be a closed point of $X$.
-We denote by $k$ the function field of $X$ and by $k_x$ the function field of $X^{/x}.$ We also write $\eta^{\mathrm{sep}}$ (resp. $\bar{\eta}$) for the points over the generic point of $X$ associated to a separable (resp. algebraic) closure of $k$. \begin{Lem} The fields $k$ and $k_x$ have a common finite $p$-basis.
-In particular, $k\subseteq k_x$ is a separable field extension.
+In this section we view $X^{/x}$ as the scheme $\spec \widehat{\calO}_{X,x}$ (conventions of Notation \ref{Not:WarningFormalMonodromy} are in force).
+We denote by $k$ the function field of $X$ and by $k_x$ the function field of $X^{/x}$.
+We also write $\eta^{\mathrm{sep}}$ (resp. $\bar{\eta}$) for the points over the generic point of $X$ associated to a separable (resp. algebraic) closure of $k$. \begin{Lem} The fields $k$ and $k_x$ have a common finite $p$-basis.
+In particular, $k\subseteq k_x$ is a separable field extension. \end{Lem}